jhudsl/Documentation_and_Usability/docs/08-code_comments.md

 What kinds of comments are most helpful for Future You and others?

-@Spertus lays out "Rules" for writing helpful code comments [in this article](https://stackoverflow.blog/2021/07/05/best-practices-for-writing-code-comments/) which we recommend you read.
+@Spertus2021 lays out "Rules" for writing helpful code comments [in this article](https://stackoverflow.blog/2021/07/05/best-practices-for-writing-code-comments/) which we recommend you read.

 > Rule 1: Comments should not duplicate the code.